FBA in the western Balkans

 For the population of the western Balkans, memories of the Yugoslav Wars and its unresolved conflicts and traumas are very much part of everyday life, as reflected in the region’s politics.
 Reforms for human rights and democracy are held back by tensions between ethnic groups, while widespread corruption contributes to the general distrust of public institutions and those in power.

 Most of the FBA’s work in the region is conducted in Bosnia and Hercegovina.
-In Bosnia and Hercegovina, divisions between the country’s three largest ethnic groups – Bosnians, Croats and Serbs – permeate all levels of society.
+In Bosnia and Hercegovina, divisions between the country’s three largest ethnic groups – Bosniaks, Bosnian-Croats and Bosnian-Serbs – permeate all levels of society.
 While the Dayton Accords of 1995 may have ended the war in Bosnia, the subsequent constitution split political power along ethnic lines, effectively maintaining the division of the country.

 Although its status as a potential EU Member State is the strongest unifying force in the country, support differs between the different ethnic groups.